A Mid Century Modern Coffee Table with Plexiglas Insert

 Hey there!
-Check out this awesome piece in the Mid-Century Modern style – this one with storage!
-The DIY plans to build a Brady Coffee Table feature an open shelf with a Plexiglas insert.
-The other end of the coffee table is an enclosed box with a door, perfect for keeping your remotes, magazines, or books neatly tucked away.
-Don’t worry about the angles in the midcentury coffee table plans, they may look a bit tricky, but trust me, it’s actually a super easy build that can be completed in a weekend!
+Check out this awesome piece in the Mid-Century Modern style – and guess what?
+It comes with storage!
+The DIY plans for the Brady Coffee Table include a cool open shelf with a Plexiglas insert.
+Plus, on the other end, there’s a handy enclosed box with a door, perfect for keeping your remotes, magazines, or books neatly tucked away.
+Don’t worry about the angles in the midcentury coffee table plans, they may look a bit tricky, but trust me, it’s actually a super easy build that you can finish in just one weekend!

 - 1-1/2″ brad nails

 - 1-1/4″ pocket hole screws